-Another generalization of Arikan polar codes are recently discovered Adjacent-Bit-Swapped (ABS) \cite{li2023adjacent} and ABS+ polar codes \cite{li2024abs}.
-The encoding procedure is similar to encoding of polar codes with Arikan kernel, but to deepen the polarization, specific additional transforms of some adjacent bits are performed.
+Recently discovered Adjacent-Bit-Swapped (ABS) \cite{li2023adjacent} and ABS+ polar codes \cite{li2024abs} entail faster polarization of virtual channels than Arikan polar codes.
+The encoding procedure is similar to encoding of classical polar codes, but to deepen the polarization, specific additional transforms of adjacent bits are performed.
 Due to the similarity to classical polar codes up to those transforms, ABS and ABS+ polar codes can be decoded by the decoder, analogous to the classical SC or SCL.

 In this paper, we present the version of the SCL decoder for ABS+ polar codes that performs calculations over log-likelihood ratios (LLRs) instead of transition probabilities.
-This decoder uses only addition and comparison operations over real numbers what is necessary for an efficient hardware implementation \cite{balatsoukasstimming2015llrbased}.
-Moreover, we conjecture that lots of calculations in the originally presented SC algorithm are redundant.
+This decoder uses only addition and comparison operations over real numbers, so it is well-suited for an efficient hardware implementation \cite{balatsoukasstimming2015llrbased}.
+Moreover, we show that lots of calculations in the originally presented SC algorithm are redundant.
 Indeed, at each phase it computes probabilities of two next message bits to be $0$ or $1$.
 However, it decodes only one bit dropping out the probabilities for the second one.
 Inspired by this idea, we provide a new version of the SC decoder (that can be easily generalized to SCL) not performing such unnecessary computations.

 The proposed approach is compared against SCL decoder applied to classical polar codes.
 The numeric results show that for a fixed list size in the SCL decoder ABS+ codes demonstrate noticeably better performance.
 Besides, in many cases ABS+ decoder outperforms the standard one when the number of arithmetic operations in both decoders is fixed.
-Moreover, the loss of the proposed decoder to the probability-domain decoder from \cite{li2024abs} is negligible.
+On the other hand, the loss of the proposed decoder to the probability-domain decoder from \cite{li2024abs} is negligible.

 The rest of this paper is organized as follows.
 In Section \ref{sect:background} the necessary background about classical and ABS+ polar codes is given.
 In Section \ref{sect:abs-llr} the LLR-domain decoder of ABS+ polar codes is proposed.
 Section \ref{sect:numeric-results} describes simulation results.
-Finally, takeaways and suggestions for a furure work are discussed in Section \ref{sect:conclusions}.
+Finally, takeaways and suggestions for a future work are discussed in Section \ref{sect:conclusions}.